Danger For Donald Trump As Poll Shows Joe Biden Ahead By 2 In Arizona, Where Trump Beat Hillary Clinton By 4.1

-A new danger sign for Donald Trump and his 2020 reelection prospects emerged on Thursday when a new poll showed Trump trailing Democratic frontrunner Joe Biden by two points in Arizona, a state where Donald Trump topped Democrat Hillary Clinton in the 2016 presidential election by a 4.1 percentage point margin, according to results published by Politico.
+A new danger sign for Donald Trump and his 2020 re-election prospects emerged on Thursday when a new poll showed Trump trailing Democratic frontrunner Joe Biden by two points in Arizona, a state where Trump topped Democrat Hillary Clinton in the 2016 presidential election by a 4.1 percentage point margin, according to results published by Politico.

-In fact, no Democratic presidential candidate has won Arizona since 1996, when Bill Clinton defeated Republican Senator Bob Dole in the state, according to 270ToWin.com.
+In fact, no Democratic presidential candidate has won Arizona since 1996, when Bill Clinton defeated Republican Senator Bob Dole in the state, according to 270ToWin.
 But Clinton’s win was the first for a Democrat in Arizona since 1948, when Harry Truman defeated Thomas Dewey.
 That means only one Democrat has carried the state in the last 17 elections.

 But according to the results of a new OH Predictive Insights poll released on Thursday, Biden could reverse that trend.
 Biden received 45 percent support from Arizona voters surveyed, compared to 43 percent for Trump.
-Massachusetts Senator Elizabeth Warren also placed within the polls’ margin off error, trailing Trump by a single point, 44-43.
+Massachusetts Senator Elizabeth Warren also placed within the poll’s margin of error, trailing Trump by a single point, 44-43.

 Though Trump leads all other Democrats in Arizona by wider margins, each matchup contained another sign of trouble for Trump.